 TexasLawHelp.org explains that, as a divorcing Texan, you may rightly consider your retirement benefits to be one of your most valuable assets.
 Concern about losing access to hard-earned retirement security is certainly warranted, particularly if you are facing gray divorce.

-Texas law does not uniformly consider retirement benefits to belong to both spouses, and the law can be complex when accounting for all relevant factors.
+Texas law does not uniformly consider retirement benefits to belonging to both spouses, and the law can be complex when accounting for all relevant factors.

 Type of retirement

-One of the primary factors in retirement benefits division is the type of benefit in question.
-Retirement benefits in Texas include 401(k)s, deferred compensation accounts, Individual Retirement Accounts, pensions and other retirement savings plans.
+One of the primary factors in the retirement benefits division is the type of benefit in question.
+Retirement benefits in Texas include 401(k)s, deferred compensation accounts, Individual Retirement Accounts, pensions, and other retirement savings plans.

 Retirement benefits division

 Generally, Texas will divide retirement benefits according to the same set of rules governing other property divisions.
 Texas is a community property state, meaning that it recognizes all property either partner acquires during the marriage as belonging to both spouses.